psrikant/WeatherSearch/README.md

 6) Open the following URL in the browser http://localhost:8081/

-7) To display all the user's session history within the command line (Challenge 5), run:
+7) To display all the user's session history within the command line, run:

 ```
 go run main.go --display=history